irmen/pyminiaudio/README.md

 This module provides:

-- the [miniaudio](https://github.com/dr-soft/miniaudio/) cross platform sound playback and conversion library
+- the [miniaudio](https://github.com/dr-soft/miniaudio/) cross platform sound playback, recording and conversion library
 - its decoders for wav, flac, vorbis and mp3
 - python bindings via cffi for much of the functions offered in those libraries:
   - getting audio file properties (such as duration, number of channels, sample rate)
   - reading and decoding audio files
   - streaming audio files
   - playback  (via efficient asynchronous pull-API)
+  - recording
-  - streaming and playback are done with generator functions
+  - streaming, recording and playback are done with generator functions

 *Requires Python 3.5 or newer.
 Also works on pypy3 (because it uses cffi).*